Vision, Mission, Values

 A comprehensive multi-disciplinary assessment provides an in-depth look at the child’s development conducted by a team of early childhood specialists and the family.
 The process includes a parent interview, a play based assessment and other assessments as appropriate.

 To schedule a free Developmental Screening appointment, please contact the Early Childhood Coordinator:

 Click here to get a copy of the Child Referral form:

 We don't want the cost of preschool to deter families from enrolling.
-Our program partners with Summit Head Start 0-5, the Colorado Preschool Program (CPP), and The Summit Foundation Preschool Scholarship to offer tuition assistance to qualifying families.
+Our Preschool Program partners with the Colorado Preschool Program (CPP), Summit Head Start 0-5, and The Summit Foundation Preschool Scholarship to offer tuition assistance to qualifying families.
 Families who qualify for and are offered a slot in one or more of these programs may receive tuition assistance for some, or all, of their child's preschool tuition costs.
 Click on the links below for more information about these programs.